ryuichiueda/slides_marp/advanced_vision/lesson7e.md

 ### How to Use BERT

-There are various ways to use BERT, and they are fine-tuned to suit the purpose (see [Reference](https://wandb.ai/mukilan/BERT_Sentiment_Analysis/reports/An-Introduction-to-BERT-And-How-To-Use-It--VmlldzoyNTIyOTA1)).
+There are various ways to use BERT, and they are <span style="color:red">fine-tuned</span> to suit the purpose (see [Reference](https://wandb.ai/mukilan/BERT_Sentiment_Analysis/reports/An-Introduction-to-BERT-And-How-To-Use-It--VmlldzoyNTIyOTA1)).

 - Classification, Sentiment Analysis
     - Class token output is passed to a classifier.
 - Question Answering
     - First, the system reads a sentence containing the answer, then asks a one-word quiz to answer.
         - For questions that require predicting the next word in the quiz.
 - Named entity recognition
     - Classifying unknown words into categories such as "person's name," "place name," "organization name," etc.
     - Converting sentences into labels (a rough explanation)

 ---